squashql/squashql-showcase/TUTORIAL.md

 </details>

 Create a measure that computes the net income i.e. the difference between income and expenditure and then execute a query to show the net income for each month of the year.
-Keeps on filtering on the scenario named "base".
+Keeps on filtering on the scenario named "b".

 <details><summary>Hint</summary>